parmegv/leap_doc/docs/design/nicknym.md

 Optionally, a nickagent may make an encrypted query like so:

-0. Suppose the nickagent wants to make an encrypted query regarding the address alice@x.org.
+0. Suppose the nickagent wants to make an encrypted query regarding the address alice@domain-x.org.
-1. Nickagent discovers the public key for nicknym@domain.org
+1. Nickagent discovers the public key for nicknym@domain-y.org.
-2. Nickagent uses the OpenPGP key for nicknym@domain.org to encrypt the body of the request (using POST).
-The request body should consist of the address being queried and the second line a randomly generated 128 bit symmetric key.
-The request can be foreign or local.
+2. The nickagent makes a POST request to a nickserver with two fields: address and ciphertext.
+3. The address only contains the domain part of the address (unlike an unencrypted request).
+4. The ciphertext field is encrypted to the public key for nicknym@domain-y.org.
+The corresponding cleartext contains the full address on the first line followed by randomly generated symmetric key on the second line.
+5. If the request was local, the nickserver handles the request.
+If the request for foreign, the nickserver proxies the request to the domain specified in the address field.
-3. The body of the nickserver' response is encrypted using AES128 using the symmetric key.
+6. When the request gets to the right nickserver, the body of the nickserver response is encrypted using using the symmetric key.
+The first line of the response specifies the cipher and mode used (allowed ciphers TBD).

 Comment: although it may seem excessive to encrypt both the request via TLS and the request body via OpenPGP, the reason for this is that many requests will not use OpenPGP.